Skip to contents

 Example: global vs local forecasting

-In machine learning forecasting the difference between forecasting a time series and longitudinal data is often refered to local and global forecasting.
+In machine learning forecasting the difference between forecasting a time series and longitudinal data is often referred to local and global forecasting.

 )